The advantage of using a demo account to learn forex trading

 The internet is flush with educational tools that will help you refine your approach to forex trading.
 Of course, we’re partial to our own Intertrader tools.

-Intertrader provides a wealth of resources, including webinars and blog articles, which will strengthen your market familiarity, and help you learn the ‘ins and outs’ of foreign exchange.
+Intertrader provides a wealth of resources which will strengthen your market familiarity, and help you learn the ‘ins and outs’ of foreign exchange.
 All of our resources are completely free to use.

 Once you’ve gained some theoretical knowledge, purposeful experience is the next thing you need to become a well-rounded forex trader.